dcfrancisco/personal-llm-documents/README.md

 ## Usage
 To experience our Q&A Chatbot Demo, simply type a question into the prompt, and our Chatbot will generate a detailed, contextually accurate response.

 ## Installation
 To run the code, you'll need to install the necessary dependencies.
 You can install them using the following command:

-### Here's a `requirements.txt` file that includes the necessary dependencies for the code:
+### Here's the `requirements.txt` file that includes the necessary dependencies for the code:

 ```
 langchain